 UCSB requires that international applicants upload both the original language transcripts and a certified English translation, as well as the degree certificate as one document.
 The translation must be done by the school or an official agency.

 - Three letters of recommendation.
 Please note your recommenders need to submit their letters electronically.
 You will be prompted to enter information about your recommenders when you fill out the online application.
 Letters should be signed and printed on departmental/institutional letterheads.
+THere is no exception to this rule.

 - A writing sample of no more than 25 pages in length.
 Writing samples should be substantial papers written in an upper-division or graduate literature course; it could also be a portion of a Master thesis.